 Q: Can you recommend resources for making these decisions like you outline in this webinar?

 A: RTP Company Product Development Dept

 Q: Does CPVC needs to dried before processing.If so, what temperature and for how long?

 A: I am sorry but RTP does not work with CPVC

 Q: Does RTP have a flexible solution with low permeability (isopropanol)?

 A: I would assume that the ethylene polymers should be very good, HDPE, LDPE.
 LLDPE.
-If you need more flexability maybe Surlyn?
+If you need more flexibility maybe Surlyn?